 STEP 1: Complete full-time academic registration and secure an employment offer https://studentemployment.tcnj.edu/

-Bring to the DSO at the Center for Global Engagement your TCNJ job offer letter verifying an offer of employment from the Office of Career Services (Roscoe West Hall), which MUST include all of the following:
+Bring to the DSO at A. Family Center for Global Engagement your TCNJ job offer letter verifying an offer of employment from the Office of Career Services (Roscoe West Hall), which MUST include all of the following:

 – your name